-The Once-in-a-Lifetime Opportunity to Create a Newbury Town Forest
+The Once-in-a-Lifetime Opportunity to Create Tucker Mountain Town Forest

-- Secure permanent public access for recreational uses such as hiking, hunting, picnicking, and snowmobiling.
+Public access for recreational uses such as hiking, skiing, hunting, picnicking, and snowmobiling.

-- Allow for area school outings and opportunities for learning and natural resource management training.
+Continued use by Newbury Elementary school and more opportunities for ecological education and natural resource management training.